Molmed/REH/README.md

 # REH cell line digital karyotyping

 ## Citation
+This is a public repository containing scripts described in the publication:

+Lysenkova Wiklander et al.
-This is a public repository containing scripts described in the publication "A complete digital karyotype of the B-cell leukemia REH cell line resolved by long-read sequencing" (Manuscript)
+"A complete digital karyotype of the B-cell leukemia REH cell line resolved by long-read sequencing"

 ## Data
-Primary data for this project are available at NCBI/SRA under the BioProject accession numbers PRJNA600820 and PRJNA834955.
-These data have been analyzed on a HPC using the commands in `01_hpc_processing`.
+Sequencing data and BAM files for this project are available at NCBI/SRA under the BioProject accession numbers PRJNA600820 and PRJNA834955.
+These data have been analyzed on a high performance cluster (HPC) using the commands in `01_hpc_processing`.
 The resulting analysis datasets are available at https://doi.org/10.5281/zenodo.7702098.

 ## Instructions
 The scripts are numbered in the order they should be executed.

 ### HPC Bash Scripts
 For HPC scripts, the full paths to source files have been omitted for simplicity.
+You will need to adjust them to your environment.

-### R and Python scripts
+### Other scripts

-To run the R and Python scripts in this repository, you will need to do the following:
+To run the other scripts in this repository, you will need to do the following.

 Install:
 - R 4.2.1 and an integrated environment, e.g. RStudio